awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

 **Note**
 In the AWS Management Console, the `gtid_mode` parameter appears as `gtid-mode`\.

 For GTID\-based replication, use these settings for the parameter group for your DB instance or read replica:
-+ `ON` and `ON_PERMISSIVE` apply only to outgoing replication from an RDS DB instance or Aurora MySQL cluster\.
-Both of these values cause your RDS DB instance or Aurora DB cluster to use GTIDs for transactions that are replicated to an external database\. `ON` requires that the external database also use GTID\-based replication\. `ON_PERMISSIVE` makes GTID\-based replication optional on the external database\.
++ `ON` and `ON_PERMISSIVE` apply only to outgoing replication from an RDS DB instance\.
+Both of these values cause your RDS DB instance to use GTIDs for transactions that are replicated\. `ON` requires that the target database also use GTID\-based replication\. `ON_PERMISSIVE` makes GTID\-based replication optional on the target database\.
-+ `OFF_PERMISSIVE`, if set, means that your RDS DB instances or Aurora DB cluster can accept incoming replication from an external database\.
-It can do this whether the external database uses GTID\-based replication or not\.
++ `OFF_PERMISSIVE`, if set, means that your RDS DB instances can accept incoming replication from a source database\.
+They can do this regardless of whether the source database uses GTID\-based replication\.
-+  `OFF`, if set, means that your RDS DB instances or Aurora DB cluster only accept incoming replication from external databases that don't use GTID\-based replication\.
++ `OFF`, if set, means that your RDS DB instance only accepts incoming replication from source databases that don't use GTID\-based replication\.

 For more information about parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.